Characteristics

 Aesthetically, we will find the demarcation between the different materials on the blade.

 Laminated steel made from carbon steels requires more maintenance and care to prevent rust.
-Carbon steel will patina (darken) and can stain with food contact, which is normal and harmless.
+When in contact with food, carbon steel will patina (darken) and can stain with food contact, which is normal and harmless.

 Stainless steel